 Unbeliable Soviet racing aircraft “dreamed” in the late 1930’s.
 A creation of Daniel A. Romeyko-Gurko, this stunning artifact was quite orthodox in its basic definition; a fixed landing gear low-wing cantilever monoplane powered by a 220hp MV-6 in-line engine.
 It was its daring shape what took it apart.
 Conveniently named the Akula (Shark), its shows in all their splendor some of the physical qualities of its marine namesake: a menacing mouth (propeller spinner and engine air intake); dorsal fin (that incredible cockpit canopy) and highly-swept vertical surfaces and the nice touch of those pectoral fins… wheels spats

 Regrettably, because it never left the drawing board, the Akula never reached its estimated maximun speed of 400km/h (249mph).
 A sheer pity.

 One of the very few good things about Primo de Rivera’s dictatorship (1923-30) was its promotion of the development of the local industries.
 The R-III was a successful exponent of that policy.
 Designed by the engineer Eduardo Barrón from his previous R-I, this neat two-seat reconnaissance/light attack sesquiplane was powered by a Hispano-Suiza 12Hb.
 First flown in 1926, the R-III competed against that French best-seller, the Potez 25, in an Aeronáutica Militar contest.
 Both proved quite similar in performance so, naturally, the local product was ordered.
 A total of 110 units were built; Loring’s most produced design.
 Entering service in 1929, the R-III’s were retired in 1935.
 A very short career indeed.

 National pride apart, the R-III’s clear “Fokker`s pedigree” is evident in this elegant aircraft.
-Seen here flying over the humble Loring’s factory.
+Seen here flying over the humble Loring factory.
 The state of Spanish aviation industry of that era is plainly evident in this lovely pic.

 Photo: Archivo Histórico del Ejército del Aire.

 Ok, it’s not an aircraft, but this seminal jet record “car” looked the part.
 In the early 1960s “So-Cal” hotrodder Craig Breedlove took with his creation a huge step forward in land speed records.
 More an aircraft than a car, Spirit of America made its creator the first man to achieve 400 mph (640 km/h) during a land speed record set in Sept, 1963.